 Action on Applications

 Admission of all graduate students requires approval by the Dean of the Graduate College.
-All applicants who have submitted the required application materials will receive admission decisions by email of action taken on their request for admittance to the Graduate College.
+All applicants who have submitted the required application materials will receive notification of their admission decision by email.

 Admission of International Students